evgenii-nikishin/pg_pytorch/README.md

 Library with implementation of most popular Policy Gradient methods for Reinforcement Learning

 TODO:
+* TRPO
+* set_seeds  - don't know how to
 * test gpu support
+* batch mode
+* asynchronous workflow
 * implement K-FAC optimizer for ConvNets
-* TRPO
-* batch mode
 * adjust convnets
-* set_seeds
+* adjust K-FAC for FCnets

 What do we want:
 * A2C